 - Check the ICO guidance on GDPR.

-Trade under EU rules will continue as normal until the transition period ends.
-A new trade agreement will lay down the final conditions for UK-EU trade in goods and services.
+The EU–UK Trade and Cooperation Agreement lays down the final conditions for UK-EU trade in goods and services.
 As part of the new commercial environment, a UKCA mark and UK REACH will be phased in.

 Specialist programmes and support from London Business Hub.

 Prepare for changes to right to work checks.